DoubleDeez/MDFramework/README.md

 4. Checkout the [wiki](https://github.com/DoubleDeez/MDFramework/wiki) for details on how to use MDFramework.

+5. When exporting, under the resources tab, make sure to include `*.ini` to package the config files.

 # Examples

 Checkout the [Examples Repo](https://github.com/DoubleDeez/MDFramework-Examples) for examples on how to use various features of MDFramework.